iminkin/splice-sites-conservation/README.md

  and introns/transcripts.
 Downloads the human genome, gene annotations, the alignment, the sequences involved in it, gnomAD data, ClinVar data, GTEx data and other necessary prerequisites.
-Then it patches the alignment using our original method described in the paper, generates a CSV table containing the information about all the splice sites, trains, and runs the classification model, and produces an annotated table of splice sites with their support status, a CSV table with information about introns (conservation of splice site support, expression
+Then it patches the alignment using our original method, described in the paper, generates a CSV table containing the information about all the splice sites, trains, and runs the classification model, and produces an annotated table of splice sites with their support status, a CSV table with information about introns (conservation of splice site support, expression